restorer/haxe-sublime-bundle/README.markdown

       - **Ctrl+Shift+F** to jump to the declaration of the type/function/var under the cursor, this is beta and does not work in all cases
       - **Ctrl+Shift+D** to show the documentation of the type/function/var under the cursor, this is beta and does not work in all cases
       - **Ctrl+Shift+Z** to show the type of the expression under the cursor
+ - Press **alt+P** to jump to any type of the current build (uses the current selection or the word under the cursor as default filter)

 ### Settings